-Since the inception we have assisted 2940 learners using 750 volunteer tutors.
+Since the inception, we have assisted 3700 adult learners, using 840 volunteer tutors.

 Tutor Coordinator, Team Leader